U.S. sees over 80 weather-related deaths as dangerous cold continues

 Some deaths remain under investigation to confirm that they are weather-related.
 This includes a person killed in a five-way car crash in Kentucky, and four deaths in Illinois, including two caused by a car accident.
 Some states warned drivers to take extra caution on the roads during the deep freeze.
 Mississippi officials told its residents to "be aware of black ice on the roads, and drive only if necessary."

-Dangerous weather is continuing across the United States into the weekend.
-Tens of millions of people are waking up to bitterly cold, below-average temperatures on Saturday morning, and the Eastern half of the country will likely experience some of the coldest weather yet this season with dangerous wind chills and hard freeze warnings extending into Northern Florida.
+Dangerous weather continued across the U.S. this weekend.
+Tens of millions of people were facing bitterly cold, below-average temperatures Saturday, and the eastern half of the country will likely experience some of the coldest weather yet this season with dangerous wind chills and hard freeze warnings extending into Northern Florida.

 To stay safe in cold weather, experts recommend layering up if you have to go outside, using caution while operating devices like space heaters and keeping an eye out for symptoms serious conditions like hypothermia.